openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-installation.md

 Before installing the LVM driver, make sure your Kubernetes Cluster must meet the following prerequisites:

 1. All the nodes must have lvm2 utils installed and the dm-snapshot kernel module loaded.
-2. You have access to install RBAC components into the kube-system namespace.
-The OpenEBS LVM driver components are installed in the kube-system namespace to allow them to be flagged as system critical components.

 ## Setup Volume Group